 Symptoms: Bleeding gums especially when brushing or flossing, bad breath, may have dull ache around an area

-Possible Causes: Gum disease or periodontal disease that can be localised or generalised.
+Possible Causes: Bacteria buildup on the teeth and gums causes swollen gums that can bleed easily.
+Gum disease or periodontal disease that can be localised or generalised.

-As periodontal disease is a chronic condition that can cause loss of the gums and bone which support the teeth, it is important that it is kept under control with regular dental cleanings will be scheduled to maintain the condition and prevent disease recurrence.
+As periodontal disease is a chronic condition that can cause loss of the gums and bone which support the teeth, it is important that it is kept under control with regular professional dental cleaning.

 Symptoms: Dull ache or pain in the jaw, either side or both sides, that can spread from the temple to the lower jaw.
 May be present throughout the day or worse at certain times.